flow5/sdk/www/apps/README.txt

 6) build out your flow spec

-	auto generated UI will be created for navigating the flow in browser
+	auto generated UI will be created for navigating the flow in browser see the demo app for examples of how to build flows and use f5 widgets

 7) add elements and scripts blocks to the manifest for